jacks3tr/PLEX-Seed-Data-For-Uploads/README.md

 -	I wrote this in a general way that should work for most projects.
 However, it doesn’t account for all configs (lot management, for example) – in those cases, it should be useful as a starting point.

 # PLEX-Seed-Data-For-Uploads
-The remaining quieries will return a simple list of the currently active parts or routings to be the basis for various uploads.
+The remaining quieries will return a simple list of the currently active parts or routings to be the basis for various uploads to be used in the TEST database.